erin-noe-payne/express-train/ReadMe.md

 module.exports = ['Users', 'Blogs', 'Orders'];
 ```

-On top of the standard express application, express train autoloads files from the project to extend the app in this order
+On top of the standard express application, express train autoloads files from the project to extend the app object in this order:
-object in this order:

 - config/[NODE_ENV].json -> app.config
-    - init (init files are not loaded onto an object, but are invoked right after config)
+- app/init (init files are not loaded onto an object, but are invoked right after config)
 - app/models -> app.models
 - app/middleware -> app.middleware
 - app/controllers -> app.controllers
 - app/lib (lib files are not loaded onto an object, but are invoked before app start)

 ### Configuration